Effects of incorporating multiculturalism in a high school civics classroom for increased student interest and engagement

 Action Research, Interview, Observation, Survey

 Ellertson, Alison Beatt, "Effects of incorporating multiculturalism in a high school civics classroom for increased student interest and engagement" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4193.